“You never see lesbians”: Reading ‘lesbian’ through Channel 4 TV’s Brookside

 All part of the supposed growth of queer TV in the mid-1990s.

 Where are we now?
-Here’s a timeline of lesbian characters appearing in drama series on UK TV.
+Here’s a timeline of LGBT characters appearing in drama series on TV in the last decade.
 Perhaps it’s time I wrote another article …

 It is a credit to the soap and its production team that I have had to alter my perspective for this paper as Brookside‘s lesbian storyline has expanded and accelerated in new directions throughout the last nine months.
 The unfortunate side to this is that I haven’t space here to say as much as I would wish.
 I have had to choose a limited focus, but at the end I shall suggest some further areas for exploration which I am hoping to develop into a series of papers on i>Brookside.
 I want now to begin with some general comments which explain elements of the title of this paper as well as the varied approaches it might suggest.
 These offer ideas around reading and lesbian visibility in the media.